Sanif007/sms-scammer/README.md

 # sms-scammer
+# author : Ninja Hydra
-this tool si not for any revenge purpose. please use it only for fun! use wisely!
+this tool is not for any revenge purpose.
+Please use it only for fun!
+Use wisely!

 **steps to install it in termux** :
-1. apt install python git toilet -y
+1. apt install python git -y
 2. git clone https://github.com/Sanif007/sms-scammer
 3. pip install requests
 4. cd sms-scammer